andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 The most striking feature of the building, however, is the fifth-floor cantilever.
 Jutting 60 feet towards the fjord, the top floor of the library boasts a bright amphitheater with gradual steps down to the fourth floor.
-The cantilever serves multiple purposes, allowing breathtaking views of the Oslofjord, while preserving street-level views of the Opera House.
+The overhang serves multiple purposes, allowing breathtaking views of the Oslofjord, while preserving street-level views of the Opera House.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-culture_library3.jpg" alt="Library">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-culture_library4.jpg" alt="Library">
-<figcaption class="figure-caption">Again, not my photos, you don't want to see how bad mine are</figcaption>
+<figcaption class="figure-caption">Again, not my photos, just imagine a bunch
+more people and that's how it looked when I was there</figcaption>
 </figure>

 While I was not blessed with the opportunity to grace the halls of the Opera